-During the on-site verification in both establishments the audit team verified that all of the findings which were assessed had been closed out.
+During the on-site verification activity, in the first food business establishment, the audit team verified that all of the eight non-compliances had been addressed.
 None of the non compliances, which were assessed, were outstanding or had recurred at the time of this audit.